bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

         a particular instantiation for a detector named *dut* could be `allpix -c <file> -o GenericPropagation:dut.temperature=273K`.

+    !!! note
-    Note that only the single argument directly following the `-o` is interpreted as the option.
+	    Only the single argument directly following the `-o` is interpreted as the option.
 If there is whitespace in the key/value pair this should be properly enclosed in quotation marks to ensure the argument is parsed correctly.

 -   `-g <option>`: Passes extra detector options which are added and overwritten in the detector configuration file.
 This argument can be